SadatArefin/Calendar-For-DSA-and-System-Design-Preparation/README.md

 - **Interactive Calendar UI**: View your goals in a monthly calendar grid with color-coded DSA and System Design days.
 - **Goal Details Modal**: Click any day to view, edit, or add custom goals and notes.
-- **Reminders & Notifications**: Set daily reminders for each goal.
-Get native desktop notifications at your chosen time.
+- **Native Desktop Notifications**: Set daily reminders for each goal and receive native desktop notifications at your chosen time that integrate with your operating system's notification center.
+- **In-App Notifications**: Receive visual notification alerts within the app even when focused on the application.
 - **Custom Goal Support**: Add your own custom reminders and notes for any date.
 - **Theme Customization**: Switch between dark and light modes, with 7 beautiful color themes to choose from.
 - **Persistent Storage**: All goals and reminders are saved locally in `goals.json`.